SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 Returns the analog input number used internally.
 Only useful when fully taking over the ADC either directly or as part of a sketch.

 ### (mTC/DxC)`uint8_t analogChannelToDigitalPin(p)`
 Returns the pin number corresponding to an analog channel identifier.
 This is simply the analog input number with the high bit set via the ADC_CH() macro.
-Think long and hard if you find yourself needing this, it is rarely important on DxCore since you can always refer to pins with the digital pin number or even better, PxN notation.
+Think long and hard if you find yourself needing this, it is rarely important on megaTinyCore or DxCore since you can always refer to pins with the digital pin number or even better, PxN notation.

 ### (standard) `uint8_t analogInputToDigitalPin(p)`
 Returns the digital pin number associated with an analog input number.
-Only useful when fully taking over the ADC either directly or as part of a sketch.
+Only useful when fully taking over the ADC.

 ### (DxC only) `uint8_t digitalOrAnalogPinToDigital(p)`
 If `p < NUM_DIGITAL_PINS`, p is a digital pin, and is returned as is.
 If it is equal to `ADC_CH(n)` where n is a valid analog channel it is converted to the digital pin, and if anything else, it returns NOT_A_PIN.

-### `uint8_t portToPinZero(port)`
+### (DxC only) `uint8_t portToPinZero(port)`
 Returns `PIN_Px0` - eg `portToPinZero(PA)` is PIN_PA0.
 This will not work if there is no "hole" provided in the pin numbering.
-For example, AVR64DD14, the pins are PA0, PA1, PC1, PC2, PC3, PD4, PD5, PD6, PD7, PF6, PF7, with numbers 0, 1, 2, 3, 4, ~5 (PD0), 6, 7, 8~ 9, 10, 11, 12, 13, 14.  portToPinZero will work for PA and PD, but not PC or PF; this function is used internally in ways that don't matter for this case, and because it would otherwise involve the same pin number meaning different things, or much larger arrays (hence wasted space)
+For example, AVR64DD14, the pins are PA0, PA1, PC1, PC2, PC3, PD4, PD5, PD6, PD7, PF6, PF7, with numbers 0, 1, 9, 10, 11, ~12 (PD0)~, 16, 17, 18, 19.  portToPinZero will work for PA (0, PIN_PA0), PC (8, PIN_PC0, even though the pin isn't there), and PD (12, PIN_PD0), but not PF.  this function is used internally in ways that don't matter for this case, and because it would otherwise involve the same pin number meaning different things, or much larger arrays (hence wasted space)

 ### (DxC only) `volatile uint8_t* digitalPinHasPWMTCB(p)`
 Returns true if the pin has PWM available in the standard core configuration.
 This is a compile-time-known constant as long as the pin is, and does not account for the PORTMUX registers.